 Should I Remove My Wisdom Teeth Before or After My Braces?

-If they pose a threat to your oral health, any dental health professional reviewing your case will refer you to the adequate team to remove those molars.
+If they pose a threat to your oral health, any dental health professional reviewing your case will refer you to an adequate team to remove those molars.

 As we’ve mentioned, your third molars won’t hurt your other teeth’ alignment, but they can become a serious threat to your dental health.